-You might have to report the state income tax refund you received last year on your federal income tax return if you itemized your deductions on your federal return last year and you claimed a deduction for state and local income taxes.
-You must figure out the taxable portion of your state refund so you can report it.
+You might have to report the state income tax refund you received last year on your federal income tax return if you itemized your deductions on your federal return last year.
+It depends on whether you claimed a deduction for state and local income taxes.

 This might be the case if you elected to deduct state and local sales taxes instead.
 You have that choice—you can deduct either income taxes or sales taxes, but not both.
 Your refund is only taxable if you took a deduction for state and local income taxes.